PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_readme_en.md

 ## Acquisition of Models
-At present Paddle-Mobile only supports Paddle fluid training model.
-Models will be operated regularly after transformation if you have various models.
+At present Paddle-Mobile only supports models trained by Paddle fluid.
+Models can only be operated regularly after transformation if you have models trained by other framworks.
 ### 1. Use Paddle Fluid directly to train
 It is the most reliable method to be recommended
 ### 2. Transform Caffe to Paddle Fluid model